UVA-MLSys/IC_pixel-diffusion/README.md

 # IC_pixel-diffusion: Pixel-based Diffusion Model for Reconstructing Cosmological Initial Conditions

 This project investigates the **ability of diffusion models to reconstruct cosmological initial conditions (ICs)** under different scenarios.
-We evaluate the model’s performance in the presence of **noisy observations** (halo fields), **varying numbers of training samples**, and by **adding additional observational information**, in order to study its robustness and reconstruction quality.
+We evaluate the model’s performance in the presence of **noisy observations** (halo fields) and **varying numbers of training samples** in order to study its robustness and reconstruction quality.

 <p align="center">